DutchProg/Roostermakers/README.md

 To improve on this initial baseline result, we used a hill climber algorithm, in which we aim to make small continious incremental changes to get a more optimised solution.
 This was achieved by swapping specific instances of that subject’s activity with an empty timetable slot.

-We would compare the points calculated from thids swap with the points before this change was implemented.
-If the number of mins points has decreased, we maintain this new change to the timetable, if not we revert to the previous timetable.
+We would compare the points calculated from this swap with the points before this change was implemented.
+If the number of mins points has decreased or stayed the same, we maintain this new change to the timetable, if not we revert to the previous timetable.
+We kept changes that did not change the score because this prevents the program from getting stuck in a sub-optimal solution.
 This is continued for the activity until none of the changes give any improvements to the number of points we have.

 In the beginning, small changes made massive improvements to the number of minus points, with one change being able to negate numbers in the double digits.
 However, as this continued, and the timetable became more optimised, the changes became more minimal, and they would also offer smaller and smaller changes.